 4) I like to add a little baking powder for a little extra lift to the texture,

 5) I also add milk and bake at a slightly lower temp for a little longer as I think this is the trick to a mice moist (sorry!) sponge, and

 5) I’ll always make 2 sponges over one large one.

 One of the reasons that a Victoria Sandwich Cake is such a stalwart of the British baking establishment is that the recipe is effectively memorable right off the bat.
 The basic rule is that however many eggs you use (lets say 5 for example), you use double the number in ounces of your fat, sugar and flour (so to continue the example; 10oz of each).
 Sadly this doesn’t really work with metric measurements!
 It can only be a good thing to not need to reference the internet or a book when needing to just whip up a sponge cake in a hurry.
 Of course cooking blogs such as this should always be your first port of call otherwise (Note to self: Don’t talk folk out of googling recipes!).

 Confession time (I have lots of these).
 Actually two confessions.
-Firstly I made this cake with proper butter which is of course traditional and lauded by the traditionalists but actually I think it makes the cake a little on the heavy side.
-I should have stuck with what I know and used light margarine – I’d recommend you make this substitution.
+Firstly I made this cake with proper butter and so it is indeed on the browner side.
+I should have stuck with what I know and used light margarine – I’ve recommended you make this substitution.
 Secondly I made the whole recipe in ounces – as it should be but because I try to cater to allsorts, I’ve included the metric equivalents.
-Those over the pond should either invest in scales or google the conversions.
 Oh there is a third confession actually, I ate a good portion of the cake batter straight from the mixing bowl.
 No regrets.

 10oz (280g) Caster Sugar